 Salinas Pueblo Missions National Monument

 This monument protects a handful of the best-preserved Spanish mission churches in the continental U.S. The 17th-century churches are set in three separate locations, at Quarai, Abó, and Gran Quivira, with the latter also protecting the remains of the Las Humanas Village.
 Visiting all three sites makes for a scenic road trip across the Salinas Basin near the town of Mountainair.
 Although Albuquerque’s city lights can often cast a haze over this International Dark Sky Park, the park still offers stellar views.
 Park rangers offer interpretive programs on how our modern views might differ from those indigenous peoples and early Spanish missionaries saw here several hundred years before the metropolis sprung up to the north.

 This is a top camping spot for amateur astronomers.
 Set off of U.S. Highway 180 between the towns of Alma and Reserve in southwestern New Mexico, this small campground is the first International Dark Sky Sanctuary in the Northern Hemisphere.
 The nearest town is 25 miles away, so there’s no artificial light for at least that far.
 As darkness falls, exceptional dark skies emerge.
 The Gila National Forest campground has four hard-surface pads, so if you have a telescope you’ll have great terrain to set it up for stargazing.

-Although these parks and destinations usually host star parties during the summer, during which amateur and professional astronomers show visitors celestial phenomena through telescopes, many of those have been put on hold during the COVID-19 pandemic.
-However, at these destinations, you’ll be able to see superb sights, including the Milky Way, planets, and constellations, with your naked eye.
+May of these parks and destinations usually host star parties during the summer, during which amateur and professional astronomers show visitors celestial phenomena through telescopes.
+We recommend you call ahead for details.
+At these destinations, you’ll be able to see superb sights, including the Milky Way, planets, and constellations, with your naked eye.

 Other Places to See the Stars: